A new cluster alliance has been created to promote green and digital transition for the fashion industry

 Romanian cluster for the interactive new-media industry.
 Read more here.

-Join out ClusterXchange study trips in 2023
+Join our ClusterXchange study trips in 2023 for free

 - The consortium worked together to define the content and scope of the ClusterXchange programme, and to plan the calendar of missions and visits, presented below, in coherence with the Cloth activities.